shawntabrizi/shawntabrizi.github.io/_posts/2019-09-29-what-is-substrate.md

 If we follow the analogy of the Substrate module ecosystem acting like an app store, then we must also address how we update our runtime.
 Whether it be bug fixes, general improvements to existing modules, or even new features that you want to add to your blockchain, the ability to change your runtime is something that Substrate has made a first class process.

-However, changes to the state transition function of your chain also impacts consensus of the network.
+However, changes to the state transition function of your chain also impact consensus of the network.
 If one node running on your network has one version of your runtime logic, while another node has a different one, these two nodes will not be able to reach consensus with one another.
 They will fundamentally disagree on the true state of the ledger, resulting in what we defined earlier as a fork.
 These kinds of irreconcilable forks are bad because they reduce the security of your network, as only a subset of nodes will correctly create and verify new blocks.

 ![Blockchain Hard Fork Upgrade](/assets/images/wis-upgrade.png)

 Substrate has addressed this issue by having the network come to consensus about the runtime logic itself!
 Using the [Wasm](https://webassembly.org/) binary format, we are able to put the Substrate runtime code on the blockchain as part of the shared ledger.
 This means that anyone running a node is able to verify that their node has the latest logic.
 If it does not, then it will instead execute the on-chain Wasm directly!
 This means runtime upgrades to your blockchain can happen in real time, on a live network, without creating forks!

 In the spirit of Substrate's flexibility, you do not need to enable this feature at all.
-If you want to disable on-chain upgrades, you have the ability to control that too.
+If you want to disable on-chain upgrades, you can.
 Truly, Substrate provides you with all the tools needed to create a living, breathing blockchain.

 ## Free, Open-Source, Production Ready

 Substrate is a completely free and [**open-source**](https://github.com/paritytech/substrate/blob/master/LICENSE) project.
 It is built using the [Rust programming language](https://www.rust-lang.org/), which is designed for creating fast and inherently safe software.
 Coordination and development of Substrate happens through public communities like [GitHub](https://github.com/paritytech/substrate) and [Riot](https://riot.im/app/#/room/!HzySYSaIhtyWrwiwEV:matrix.org), with over 100 individual contributors.

-Substrate is a project born from the [Polkadot network](https://polkadot.network/), a larger vision toward a world with many interoperable blockchains.
-Substrate powers the blockchain that runs this public network in addition to most of the chains that will connect to this network.
-You can feel secure that the technology that backs your blockchain is the same technology that powers multiple other production level blockchains.
+Substrate is a project born from [Polkadot](https://polkadot.network/), a larger vision of a world with many interoperable blockchains.
+Substrate powers the blockchain that connects this public network in addition to most of the chains that will be connected to it.
+You can feel secure that the technology that backs your blockchain is the same technology that powers multiple other production-level blockchains.

 Substrate aims to be the absolute best platform for blockchain innovators, and the natural choice for anyone who is thinking about building a blockchain.

 ## Summary

 At this point, I hope that you can see why we say that Substrate an **extensible**, **modular**, and **open-source** platform for building blockchain systems.
-At every point in the Substrate development process, emphasis in keeping things generic has remained a priority.
+At every point in the Substrate development process, keeping things generic has remained a priority.
 As a result, Substrate can be used as a platform to build future technologies, even those that are not yet thought of.

 If you enjoy this content and want to see more, consider taking a look at my [donations page](https://shawntabrizi.com/donate/) to see how you can support me.